-Only the applicant who has been conditionally offered the post is required to complete a DBS application form.
+Only the applicant who has been conditionally offered the post is required to complete a DBS application form (unless they have an existing certificate that is portable).

-The school is responsible for ensuring that the individual requiring the enhanced diclosure completes the DBS application form and provides the required identity documents.
-The original application form and copies of the identity documents (signed by the school to confirm originals were seen) are returned to Employee Services for checking and authorisation by a countersignatory.
+The school is responsible for ensuring that the individual requiring the enhanced certificate completes the DBS application form and provides the required identity documents.
+The required identity documents are set out in the DBS Guidance on ID Checks for DBS Application Form.
+There are three possible routes for confirming the identity of the applicant and schools need to ensure that the appropriate route is followed.
+Further information is provided in the Guidance Notes for Appointing Officers on Completing DBS Application Forms.
+The original application form and copies of the identity documents (signed by the school to confirm originals were seen) are returned to